xxxx

 Sorghum holds a sweet juice extracted by crushing the cane.
 That sweet juice is then reduced until it runs slow as molasses, but boasts a deeper, more complex flavor.

 Sorghum is known as “the camel of crops” because it doesn’t need much water and grows in soils other grains won’t.
+It's a plant for tough times, and tough places.

 No comments: